abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 ## Introduction

-The LoggerService is a wrapper around the alt:V log features.
-It's created to fit the Object Oriented needs.
+The LoggerService is a wrapper around the alt:V log feature.
+It's created to fit the object-oriented requirements.
-We have improve some parts for logging to help you out.
+We had to improve some parts for logging to help you out.

 {% hint style="success" %}
 LoggerService is available on both sides